NatCatAnalystRandle/NatCatAnalystRandle.github.io/seismic-catastrophe-risk-model.md

 ## How the model works

-### 1. Earthquake occurrence
+### Hazard and event simulation

-The model uses the **USGS 2018 CONUS National Seismic Hazard Model**, pinned to `nshm-conus 5.2.4`.
+The model uses the **USGS 2018 CONUS National Seismic Hazard Model (5.2.4)** to represent Cascadia interface and Oregon intraslab earthquakes.

-The demonstration portfolio focuses on two earthquake-source families relevant to coastal Oregon:

-- Cascadia subduction interface earthquakes
-- Oregon intraslab earthquakes

-USGS source definitions and magnitude-frequency distributions are expanded into rupture-level annual occurrence rates while preserving the distinction between physical source occurrence, epistemic alternatives, and source scaling.

-Those rates are then used to generate a **2,000,000-year stochastic earthquake catalog** containing 10,630 simulated occurrences.
+Rupture-level annual occurrence rates are used to generate a **2-million-year stochastic catalog containing 10,630 earthquake occurrences**.

----
+The source-model workflow preserves important distinctions between physical earthquake occurrence, epistemic alternatives, source scaling, and magnitude-frequency distributions.

-### 2. Ground motion and damage
+### Ground motion, damage, and loss

-Ground motion is simulated at all 470 portfolio locations using PGA and SA(0.4).
+PGA and SA(0.4) are simulated across all 470 portfolio locations.

-The Phase 1 baseline includes:
+Phase 1 includes:

 - shared between-event variability across the portfolio
 - correlated PGA and SA(0.4) residuals at the same site
 - conditionally independent within-event residuals between different sites

-Spatial correlation between sites is deliberately excluded from Phase 1 so that it can be introduced later as a controlled model extension.
+Spatial correlation between sites is deliberately excluded from Phase 1 so that it can later be introduced as a controlled model extension.

-Ground motions are translated into:

-- structural damage
-- nonstructural drift-sensitive damage
-- nonstructural acceleration-sensitive damage

-and then into building-level repair costs.
+Ground motion is translated into structural and nonstructural damage and then into building-level repair loss.

----

-### 3. Insurance and reinsurance
+### Insurance and reinsurance

-Ground-up losses are transformed using a synthetic insurance structure with a **10% building-level deductible**.
+A synthetic insurance program applies a **10% building-level deductible**.

-The resulting losses are separated into:
+The resulting financial views include:

 - uninsured loss
 - gross insured loss
 - ceded reinsurance loss
 - net retained loss

-A synthetic occurrence excess-of-loss reinsurance layer attaches at approximately **$18.81 million** and exhausts at approximately **$80.65 million**, giving a **$61.84 million occurrence limit**.
+A synthetic occurrence excess-of-loss layer attaches at approximately **$18.81 million** and has a **$61.84 million occurrence limit**.

 This allows the same earthquake portfolio to be viewed from engineering, insurer, and reinsurer perspectives.

 ---

-## What the model found
+## Key findings

-### 1. Insurance materially reshapes the physical loss
+### 1. Insurance and reinsurance materially reshape loss

 The baseline ground-up AAL is:

 **$195,922**

-After policy terms:

-**$122,980** becomes gross insured AAL.
+After insurance terms, gross insured AAL is:

+**$122,980**

 Of that insured loss:

 - **$63,677** is ceded to reinsurance
-- **$59,303** remains with the insurer
+- **$59,303** remains as net retained AAL

 ![Baseline average annual loss flow](https://raw.githubusercontent.com/NatCatAnalystRandle/seismic-correlation-insurance-loss/main/data/processed/notebook_7_baseline_results_validation/plots/baseline_aal_loss_flow.png)